MegaBitmap/UDPBD-for-XEBP/Sync-App-Source/needed-for-release/README.txt

 [OPL manager](https://www.psx-place.com/resources/opl-manager-tool-to-manage-your-games.663/) will do this conversion.
 10. Plug in the ethernet cable as shown:
 ![ps2-slim-connected-to-laptop](images/ps2-slim-connected-to-laptop.jpg)
+Please note that it is possible to use a router but that is not covered in this guide.
 11. On the PC -> Settings -> Network -> Ethernet -> Use the following settings:
 ![pc-ip-settings](images/pc-ip-settings.jpg)
 12. Plug the USB flash drive from step 5 into the PS2.